spockframework/spock/docs/data_driven_testing.rst

 The number of iterations depends on how much data is available.
 Successive executions of the same method can yield different numbers of iterations.
 If a data provider runs out of values sooner than its peers, an exception will occur.
 Variable assignments don't affect the number of iterations.
-A ``where`` block that only contains assignments yields exactly one iteration.
+A ``where:`` block that only contains assignments yields exactly one iteration.

 Closing of Data Providers